top of page

 Seasonality is a big thing, and not only that but the country is HUGE.
 If you really want to get a feel for each place, it's better to go slow, choose a couple of destinations, and then plan a return trip for another portion of the country.

-The monsoon moves up the country, starting in Kerala in the South around April.
-Before it breaks, it is stiflingly hot and sticky (it can get to 97% humidity), and not long after taking hold of Kerala, it reaches the shores of Goa by early May.
+As an example, the main monsoon moves up the country, starting in Kerala in the south around May/June.
+Before it breaks, it is stiflingly hot and sticky (it can get to 97% humidity), and not long after taking hold of Kerala, it reaches the shores of Goa, which is when most of the beach-side businesses shut down.
+They may actually physically take the establishments apart or board them up, and go up to the North, where summer is just beginning.
+It can be difficult to travel much of India in June and July.

 A rough guide to Indian seasons:

-South + Central: October to March (Lush), April to September (Extreme heatwaves followed by monsoon)
+South + Central: October/November (nice but some rain), December to March (lush), April to September (extreme heatwaves followed by monsoon)

-North: March to October (Summer), November to March (Snow)
+North: March to October (summer and rain), November to March (snow)

 It's best to check the news regularly and be aware of any local or national elections, or any conflict zones.
 Currently, it's not advised to visit Manipur in the Northeast, but this situation is ever-changing.